lesovsky/pgcenter/README.md

 #### Known issues
 - mainly developed and tested under PostgreSQL 9.5/9.6 (but tested with others 9.x releases).
-- this is beta software, in some circumstances may occurs segfaults.
+- this is a beta software, in some circumstances segfaults may occur.
 When segfaults occur, you may help me to make this software better:
-  - Build pgcenter from latest sources (see instructions above).
+  - Build pgcenter from the latest sources (see instructions above).
-  - Enable coredump with ```ulimit -c unlimited```
+  - Enable coredumps with ```ulimit -c unlimited```
-  - Reproduce segafult (after pgcenter crash, coredump file will be created in current directory).
+  - Reproduce the segafult (after pgcenter crash, a coredump file will be created in the current directory).
   - Run pgcenter with gdb ```gdb ./pgcenter <coredump>```
-  - In gdb console, run ```where``` command, get the latest 15 lines and create [issue](https://github.com/lesovsky/pgcenter/issues).
+  - In gdb console, run ```where``` command, get the latest 15 lines and create an [issue](https://github.com/lesovsky/pgcenter/issues).

 #### Thanks
 - Sebastien Godard for [sysstat](https://github.com/sysstat/sysstat).